 We sure do!
 Our Annual Report highlights the work done in each of our focus areas as well as specifics about funds raised and how we allocated those funds.
 Thank you to everyone who donated to the Urban Death Project; together, we are transforming the future of death care.

 Press inquiries, please email: firstname.lastname@example.org

 Katrina Spade is the founder and executive director of the Urban Death Project, a new system for gently and sustainably disposing of the dead using the process of composting.
 Katrina has focused her design career on creating human-centered, ecological, architectural solutions.
 Prior to architecture school, she studied sustainable design and building at Yestermorrow Design Build School, with a focus on regenerative communities and permaculture.
 While earning her Masters of Architecture at the University of Massachusetts Amherst, she received a grant from the Massachusetts Department of Agriculture to build and monitor a compost heating system, a project which helped initiate the Urban Death Project.
 Katrina earned a BA in Anthropology from Haverford College, and a Masters of Architecture from the University of Massachusetts Amherst.
 She is an Echoing Green Climate Fellow.

 Brian Gix is a 26 year Seattle resident originally from Oregon.
 He grew up the son of an engineer, on a small family farm, and spent his summers on working on his uncle’s ranch in Northern British Columbia.
-He has served as a Seattle/King County Metro "Sounding Board" to provide citizen input in mass transit decision, and he is the Democratic Precinct Committee Officer for Seattle precinct 43-2029.
-Brian works for Qualcomm as a software engineer.
+He has served as a Seattle/King County Metro "Sounding Board" to provide citizen input in mass transit decision, and he is a Democratic Precinct Committee Officer in the 43rd district.
+Brian is a software engineer.